 If you only run 1-2 marketing campaigns out of your entire marketing automation system, you can stop reading, this isn’t for you.
 If, however, you run tens to hundreds of campaigns for your organization – keep reading!

 Ever feel like your marketing campaigns are one huge traffic jam?
 How do your customers and prospects flow in and out of your campaigns without getting overwhelmed?
 How do you really send the right message to the right audience at the right time?

 These questions have been boggling marketing automation users for years, mainly because no technology platform provides a true, single view into your ecosystem of campaigns.
-While we still are waiting for a platform to be able to show us our ecosystem of campaigns and how leads flow in and out of them, we can strategically create a master plan to control the customer experience through our programs and campaigns.
+While we still are waiting for a platform to be able to show us our ecosystem how leads flow in and out of them, we can strategically create a master plan to control the customer experience through our programs and campaigns.